tonystr/tonystr.github.io/articles/regex/index.md

 console.log(string.match(/!{2,5}/g)); // Match anywhere between 2 and 5 characters
 ```

 ``+`` matches the token on the left as many times as it can, but if it doesn't match at least once, it fails. ``*`` works the same way, except it can also match zero times.
 Since the regex `/!*/g` only needs to match exclamation marks or nothing, it will succeed in matching *nothing*, which leads to the output being ``['', '', '', '', '', '!!!!!!!', '', '', '', '', '', '', '!!!!', '']``.
-That's one empty string for every character in the input string, plus another at the end. ``/!+/g`` Outputs the exact same, but without all the empty strings.
-Lastly, you can use ``{x,y}`` to match anywhere between x and y repetitions of a character.
-In the above example the first five "!"s are matched, then the next two "!"s are matched, and lastly the four remaining "!"s match. ``{x}`` can also be used to match *exactly* x occurrences of a character.
-Say you wanted to find out whether or not someone in a chatroom used too many characters at the end of a sentence......................
+That's one empty string for every character in the input string (that isn't "!"), plus another at the end. ``/!+/g`` Outputs the exact same, but without all the empty strings.
+Lastly, you can use ``{n,m}`` to match anywhere between n and m amount of repetitions of a character.
+In the above example the first five "!"s are matched, then the next two "!"s are matched, and lastly the four remaining "!"s match. ``{n}`` can also be used to match *exactly* n occurrences of a character.
+Say you wanted to find out whether or not someone in a chatroom used too many symbols at the end of a sentence......................

 ```js
 const strings = [